christophermanahan/christophermanahan/_posts/2018-10-4-minimize-assumptions.md

 end
 {% endhighlight %}

-By removing this assumption we can avoid situations such as values like '2' and '3' being hardcoded into the logic that dictates the neighboring cell rules for life and death and allow these values to be dynamically decided by the client when they choose their desired game dimensionality.
+By removing this assumption we can avoid situations such as hardcoding values like '2' and '3' into the game logic that dictates the neighboring cell rules for life and death and allow these values to be dynamically decided by the client when they choose their desired game dimensionality.

 Haines suggests a solution that generalizes x and y coordinates to the concept of a class that is readily swappable with locations classes of different dimensionality.